 Do Federal Employees Who Work Past Age 65 and Who Are Enrolled in a FEHB Health Insurance Plan Need to Sign Up for Any Parts of Medicare?

-Post-age 65 federal employees enrolled in a FEHB plan who continue to work in federal service need not enroll in any parts of Medicare.
+Post-age 65 federal employees enrolled in a FEHB program plan who continue to work in federal service need not enroll in any parts of Medicare.
 However, almost all employees at this stage of their working careers can get Medicare Part A at no cost.
-It therefore makes sense for an employee to enroll in Medicare Part A. The employee (and spouse if over age 65) enroll in Part A online at http://www.socialsecurity.gov/medicareonly and making sure they enroll only in Part A and not Part B. If the employee or spouse has to go to the hospital or to a skilled nursing facility requiring inpatient care, then the employee’s FEHB program plan is considered primary coverage and Medicare Part A is considered secondary coverage for the cost of the inpatient care.
+It therefore makes sense for an employee to enroll in Medicare Part A. The employee (and spouse if over age 65) enroll in Part A online at http://www.socialsecurity.gov/medicareonly and enroll only in Part A and not Part B. If the employee or spouse has to go to the hospital or to a skilled nursing facility requiring inpatient care, then the employee’s FEHB program plan is considered primary coverage and Medicare Part A is considered secondary coverage for the cost of the inpatient care.

-If a federal employee working past age 65 and who is enrolled in Part A has to go to the hospital or to a skilled nursing facility, then his or her FEHB insurance plan is primary insurance and Medicare Part A will be secondary insurance.
+If a federal employee working past age 65 and who is enrolled in Part A has to go to the hospital or to a skilled nursing facility, then his or her FEHB insurance plan is considered primary insurance and Medicare Part A will be considered secondary insurance.
 Any non-hospital medical expenses including doctor bills and outpatient expenses are covered almost entirely by the employee’s FEHB plan with the usual deductibles, co-insurance and co-payments.
 The employee may also be enrolled in a health care flexible spending account (HCFSA) which helps pay for items not covered by the FEHB plan including co-payments, co-insurance, and deductibles.

 Do Employees Working Past Age 65 and Enrolled in a FEHB Plan Have to Sign Up for Any Other Parts of Medicare?

-When an employee continues in federal service past age 65 and is enrolled in a FEHB plan, there is little reason for the employee to enroll in Medicare Parts B, C and D. As a matter of fact, most federal annuitants do not enroll in Medicare Parts C and D. But once the employee retires from federal service, the annuitant (and spouse if over age 65) – while not required to enroll in Medicare Part B, as will be explained below.
+When an employee continues in federal service past age 65 and is enrolled in a FEHB plan, there is little reason for the employee to enroll in Medicare Parts B, C and D. As a matter of fact, most federal annuitants do not enroll in Medicare Parts C and D. But once the employee retires from federal service, the annuitant (and spouse if over age 65) – while not required to enroll in Medicare Part B – is highly encouraged to do so.